 Now that you know how to conduct a corporation or LLC name search, you’re on your way to figuring out if the name you want is available!
 On top of helping you with domain name reservations and business formation filings, we offer other services that can help you run and grow your business.
 From our Worry-Free Compliance service to our Employer Identification Number (EIN) application service, we’re here to help you however we can.

-As mentioned in Step 4, yes, you can renew your business name reservation in California.
-You should know, though, that the reservation is good for 60 days.
-Also, reservations cannot be consecutive.
+Yes, you can renew your business name reservation in California.
+You should know, though, that the reservation is good for 60 days, but reservations cannot be consecutive.
 At least one day must pass after the reservation expires before you can renew it.
 Business name reservations are done through the SOS’s bizfile Online website.
 You’ll need to create an account before doing so.

 You can submit these online through the SOS’s bizfile Online website.
 The SOS’s website has other forms for different LLC and corporation types.
 Before changing your name, you’ll need to make sure your new name is available by performing another California business search or lookup.
 LLC and corporation name changes should be done carefully each time.